AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems.md

 Generally, the models can be split into two categories:

-* Simple: Uses states (like run, fight and idle).
+* Simple: Uses discrete states (like run, fight and idle).

-* Deep: Uses environment states (like health, distance and damage).
+* Deep: Uses continuous states (like health, distance and damage).

 ## Data-To-Action Players